NathanThus/UnshortenURL-DiscordBot/README.md

 # README

-Makes use of the https://unshorten.me/api API for unshortening the links, before posting them back into the game.
+Makes use of the https://unshorten.me/api API for unshortening the links, before posting them back into the discord.

 ## ✨ Purpose / Usage